MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 #### Billing unit in contracts

 Billing unit isn't available in entitlements.
-To achieve this capability in entitlement, use custom logic.
+To achieve this capability in entitlements, use custom logic.

 For simple rollups, use rollup fields.
 For more information, see [rollup fields](/dynamics365/customerengagement/on-premises/customize/define-rollup-fields).